buildkite/docs/pages/plugins/using.md

       - library-example#v1.0.0: ~
 ```

+>🚧
+> Plugins cannot be defined at a pipeline level, however it is possiple to use YAML anchors in order to avoid repetition of plugin code.

 More commonly, plugins accept various configuration options.
 For example, the [Docker plugin](https://github.com/buildkite-plugins/docker-buildkite-plugin) requires the attribute `image`, and we have also included the optional `workdir` attribute:

 ```yml